RashidCodes/MLResearch/README(Building and Evaluation).md

 Now let's get to the real deal which iiiisss....
 # MACHINE LEARNING !!!!!

 As I am still an amateur, I want to disect these binary classifiers.
-We start with simple LOGISTIC REGRESSION, nothing complicated here.
+We start with multivariate LOGISTIC REGRESSION , nothing complicated here.

 ## LOGISTIC REGRESSION